A boy used a kids headlamp

 Many kid headlamps have features that make them kid-friendly:

 As kids get older, these features become less essential.
 Older kids might do just fine with an adult headlamp.
-Adult headlamps generally have the benefit of added features like more light modes and longer battery life.
+Adult headlamps generally offer additional features, such as more light modes and longer battery life.
 Consider the age of your kids when deciding on the best headlamp.

 What’s your favorite kids’ headlamp?